hzqst/MetaHookSv/README.md

 [DOC](docs/ResourceReplacer.md) [中文文档](docs/ResourceReplacerCN.md)

+### SCCameraFix  (Sven Co-op only)

+This plugin fixes camera glitching in spectator-view for Sven Co-op.

+The updated spectator-view code credits to [halflife-updated](https://github.com/SamVanheer/halflife-updated)

 ### ABCEnchance (third-party) (Sven Co-op only)

 ABCEnchance is a metahook plugin that provides experience improvement for Sven co-op.